-- Self-reporting Students who test positive for COVID-19 are required to report their positive test results within 48 hours using the PVAMU Self-Reporting Form.
-Proof of off-campus and self-administered home test results must be sent to covid-19@pvamu.edu.
-Proof for self-administered home test is a picture of the test with a photo ID in the same photo. - Self-monitoring Students should follow public health guidance to help slow the spread of the virus, including being vaccinated.
-Students who have a fever or exhibit symptoms of COVID-19 should not participate in face-to-face instruction. - Face Coverings Face coverings (KN-95, surgical mask, etc.) are highly recommended in classrooms, teaching laboratories, common spaces such as lobbies and hallways, public study spaces, libraries, academic resource and support offices, and outdoor spaces where 6 feet of physical distancing is challenging to maintain reliably. - Physical Distancing Physical distancing should be maintained between students, instructors, and others in course and course-related activities where possible. - Personal Illness and Quarantine Students required to quarantine are to participate in courses and course-related activities remotely and must not attend face-to-face course activities.
-Communication with the student's instructor for remote support will take place by the Office of the Assistant Vice President for Academic Engagement and Success.
+- Self-monitoring Students should follow CDC recommendations for self-monitoring.
+Students who have a fever or exhibit symptoms of COVID-19 should participate in class remotely and should not participate in face-to-face instruction. - Face Coverings Face coverings (cloth face covering, surgical mask, etc.) are recommended in classrooms, teaching laboratories, common spaces such as lobbies and hallways, public study spaces, libraries, academic resource, and support offices, and outdoor spaces where 6 feet of physical distancing is challenging to maintain reliably. - Physical Distancing Physical distancing should be maintained between students, instructors, and others in course and course-related activities where possible. - Personal Illness and Quarantine Students required to quarantine are to participate in courses and courserelated activities remotely and must not attend face-to-face course activities.
+Students should notify their instructors of the quarantine requirement.
 Students under quarantine are expected to participate in courses and complete graded work unless they have symptoms that are too severe to participate in course activities.
-Students experiencing personal injury or illness that is too severe for the student to attend class may qualify for an excused absence.
-To receive an excused absence, students must provide appropriate documentation to the Office for Student Conduct, studentconduct@pvamu.edu. - Questions For answers regarding COVID-19 policies and/or procedures, students should refer to www.pvamu.edu/coronavirus or email covid-19@pvamu.edu.
+Students experiencing personal injury or illness that is too severe for the student to attend class qualify for an excused absence.
+To receive an excused absence, students must provide appropriate documentation to the Office for Student Conduct, studentconduct@pvamu.edu.